jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

-Rogan is talking about Darth Blockbuster and his many middlemen.
-These antagonists weren't bad guys, until history passed them over and they wanted to say in power.
+Rogan is talking about Darth Blockbuster.
+Like King Charles, these antagonists weren't bad guys until history passed them over, and they wanted to say in power.
 Our new politics must overcome this unfortunate side of humanity.
-For one we could lessen the blow of changing careers.
-But most of all we need let everyone, including antagonists, realize how much more glory and profit there is to earn in the Internet Age and the era of mass-collaboration.

-We defeated Darth Blockbuster.
-But there's more industries waiting to be upgraded to mass-collaboration.
-Techvolution tells you our problem is antagonists, and antagonism.
-It lets you claim the high-ground when dealing with people as a employee, business owner, or customer.
+For one, we could lessen the blow of changing careers.
+We could give people who step down from old technology a huge thank you.
+But most of all we need to all realize how much more glory and profit there is to earn in the Internet Age and the era of mass-collaboration.

 Techvolution removes the justifications of antagonism hidden inside employment contracts, terms of service, and Left/Right infotainment news.
-Techvolution levels the playing field so our civilization starts winning again.
+Techvolution levels the playing field, so our civilization starts winning again.
 Techvolution does all this.

 If you believe in yourself.